chameleon82/tutorials/articles/CI_CD_automation/README.md

 ```
 So, again, each commit will be linked to build and each build will be linked to commit and to issue in issue tracker.

 > Keep your develop branch clean.
-Try to keep simple rule -- One feature - one commit in develop.
+Try to keep simple rule - One feature equals one commit in develop.
 Always squash your PR`s into develop branch.
-The same rule with master branch -- One release - one commit.
+The same rule with master branch - One release equals one commit.
 But always merge into master to keep master and develop branches synchronized.

 ## Continuous integration

 The main idea of CI is as soon as posible recieve knowledge that our feature can be merged into our product without any side effects or even breakable changes.
 How do we know that our changes will not bring problems?
-The answer is -- tests.
+The answer is tests.
 For CI we will divide all tests on unit and integrational.
-And here appears first metric -- code coverage.
+And here appears first metric code coverage.
 As a result we want to receive ready to deploy artifact.

 So, to be sure that feature can be implemented we want to know next information from our CI:
-  - Build successful (all unit and integrational tests passed)
+  - Build are successful (all unit and integrational tests passed)
   - Code coverage satisfied ( ex. not less than 75% )

 Different CI tools gives us different abilities but our CI/CD workflow based on branches and we need next from our GIT and CI instruments:
    - Do not allow commit into develop and master branches directly.
-Only using PR (pull requests).
+Strictly using PR (pull requests).
    - Do not allow merge PR when build failed or not yet started
    - Do not allow merge PR when code coverage too small